drand/website/docs/operator/deploy.md

 The daemon does not automatically run in the background.
 To run the daemon in the background, you must add ` &` to the end of your command.
 Docker users can use the `-d` option.
 Once the daemon is running, the best way to issue commands is to use the control functionalities.
 The control client has to run on the same server as the drand daemon, so only drand administrators can issue a command to their drand daemons.

 To choose where drand listens, use the `--private-listen` flag.
-You can also use the `--public-listen` flag to specify the address of the public API.
+You can also use the `--public-listen` flag to specify the address of the public API, however this flag is deprecated and we recommend relying on the [drand relay binary](https://github.com/drand/http-relay) instead, to run a public-facing HTTP relay.
 Both these flags allow specifying the interface and/or port for drand to listen on.
 The `--private-listen` flag is the primary listener used to expose a gRPC service for inter-group-member communication.
 The `--public-listen` flag exposes a public and limited HTTP service designed to be CDN friendly, and provide basic information for drand users.
+The later is deprecated and we recommend checking out our [http-relay](https://github.com/drand/http-relay) project instead.

 The drand daemon should be behind a reverse proxy doing TLS termination.